 He uses a large Japanese Classics Character Dataset from Center for Open Data in Humanities.
 Just to show you how difficult it is even for a human, here are some of the samples from the dataset.

 I’ve color-coded it so that the same characters are highlighted with the same color.
 Some look similar, but others look quite different even for the same character.

-Akira uses convolutional neural network (from the Neural Network Toolbox) to train a network using the character dataset.
+Akira uses convolutional neural network (from the Deep Learning Toolbox) to train a network using the character dataset.
 Typically, when training a network from scratch you need a lot of labeled images.
 No worries there.
 The dataset he’s using has over 20,000 images, with over 1000 images for each character he would like to classify.
 Training such network is very computationally expensive, so you typically want to do this with a GPU, or multiple GPUs if you have them.
 However, from R2017a you can train a convolutional neural network on a CPU.
 It took me a little over 10 minutes, but I was able to train the network using my CPU-only consumer laptop.